iammateus/sneake-chat-app/README.md

 To start without docker: yarn/npm start

  ## Environment Variables
- A list of required environment variables that you need to set in the .env file:

 | Name | Value |
 |--|--|
 | REACT_APP_CHAT_SERVER | The URL and port of the [back end application](https://github.com/iammateus/sneake-chat) Ex:. http://localhost:5000 |